THE SYRIAN SERIES

 I HAD MY EYES OPEN DURING THIS TRIP

-I had heard so much about this country that I just had to put it at the top of my list so as soon as visas were being approved, I was booking a flight and making my way out of here.
+I had heard so much about this country that it had to put it at the top of my list so as soon as visas were approved, I was booking a flight and making my way asap.

 WHERE IS SYRIA?

 We only get a hint of what happened here during the war so it’s heart breaking to see it all first hand.
-For our drive to Aleppo, it’s much more than you could ever imagine and the destruction is much more than what meets the eye.
+Our drive to Aleppo was much more than you could ever imagine and the destruction was more than what meets the eye.
 With every town that has been decimated means 100s of 1,000s of people have been displaced.

 - DAYS – 10